eva-nikolai/eva-nikolai.github.io/index.md

 **Top 2023 Fashion Trends**
 <br><br>

 Fashion is an ever-evolving industry, constantly generating excitement and anticipation for the next big trends.
 In this project, the goal was to leverage Natural Language Processing (NLP) techniques to identify the most anticipated fashion trends for 2023.
-The analysis drew insights from 10 articles sourced from renowned fashion news platforms, including Vogue, Harper's Bazaar, and Cosmopolitan.

 The project focused on achieving the following objectives:

-* Determine the predominant fashion trend predictions for 2023 across a diverse range of sources
+* Determine the predominant fashion trend predictions for 2023
-* Collect data by scraping and extracting information from 10 articles sourced from prominent fashion websites
+* Scrape data from 10 articles sourced from prominent fashion websites
-* Employ text cleaning, topic modeling, and term frequency analysis techniques to uncover meaningful insights
+* Employ text cleaning, topic modeling, and term frequency analysis to derive insights

-The project's outcomes aimed to provide valuable guidance to fashion producers, informing their production decisions based on the anticipated trends for the upcoming year.
-Additionally, the insights derived from the analysis aimed to empower consumers, enabling them to make informed purchasing choices aligned with the projected fashion trends for 2023.
+This project's outcomes can provide guidance to producers, informing their production decisions based on the anticipated trends for the upcoming year, and also empower consumers, enabling them to inform their purchasing choices with the projected trends for the year.

 [Summary](summary) <br><br>
 [Download PDF](/pdf/executive_summary.pdf)